Middlesex Cricket - Code for Volunteers

 • Be appropriately vetted if required to do so as specified in Safe Hands.

-• Act in an appropriate way at all times when in contact with children, young people and/or adults at risk face to face, via social media, phone or by any other electronic communications.
+• Always act in an appropriate way when in contact with children, young people and/or adults at risk face to face, via social media, phone or by any other electronic communications.

 • Recognise the importance of confidentiality when working with children, young people, and/or adults at risk, their families, and their data.

-• Promptly report any concerns about safeguarding or the protection of children, young people and/or adults at risk in Cricket to the County Safeguarding Officer – Sharon Eyers [email protected] 07557 956354
+• Promptly report any concerns about safeguarding or the protection of children, young people and/or adults at risk in Cricket to the County Safeguarding Officer –[email protected]

 • Be familiar with and use the whistle blowing policy if you suspect or believe that safeguarding concerns have not been appropriately addressed by Middlesex Cricket.